segrax/xrp-wallet/README.md

 ##### Submitting your Transactions via QR Code

-You may use your phone to capture the QR Code using [Ripple Submit](https://binz.io/), which will allow you to immediately submit your transaction and view the result.
+You may use your phone to capture the QR Code using [Ripple Submit](https://binz.io/), which will allow you to immediately submit your transaction to the network and view the result.

 ##### Creating an account